List of Wentworth characters: Linda Miles

 Linda Miles (Jacquie Brennan) (seasons 1–8) is an officer at Wentworth.
 Miles has a gambling problem and is corruptible.
 Linda is nicknamed "Smiles" for her cold demeanor, Linda does favours for prisoners and during season 7 is promoted to acting deputy governor as Will is promoted to acting governor as Vera steps back from her duties.
 Linda racks up debt of $20,000 and is taken hostage during the Wentworth Siege.
-In series 8 Linda suffers from PTSD after the siege.
+In series 8 Linda suffers from PTSD after the siege and it goes unchecked until she threatens to sue the department for her PTSD, Linda survives the prison explosion.

 Derek Channing

-Derek Channing (Martin Sacks) (seasons 1–6) is the regional director for Wentworth.
-He is a member of the board of directors who regularly checks in on the facility.
+Derek Channing (Martin Sacks) (seasons 1–6) is the former regional director for Wentworth.
+He is a member of the board of directors who regularly checks in on the facility, Channing ends up arrested for the murder of Brenda Murphy and cops the blame for the attempted murder of Joan Ferguson.

+Greg Miller

+Greg Miller (David de Lautour) (seasons 7-8) is the new psychologist at Wentworth following Bridget Westfall resigning.
+He helps the inmates with their psychological issues.
+He befriends Vera, and Jake becomes jealous, believing they have feelings for each other, but eventually realizes they are just friends.
+He prescribes Liz psuldrycin to help with her dementia, but is forced to take her off it after he fails to document that it caused occasional freak outs, though continues to prescribe it illicitly.
+In season 8 he diagnoses Joan as actually suffering amnesia, only for her to confess she was playing him, forcing him to go along with the ruse.
+Miller is later fired from Wentworth after Joan reveals in court she regained her memory.

 Rose Atkins

 Rose Atkins (Maggie Naouri) (seasons 2–3) is a nurse who works in the medical centre at Wentworth.
 Has a relationship with Will Jackson.
 Disappears after season 3, for unknown reasons.

 Lee Radcliffe

 Nurse Lee Radcliffe (Maddy Jevic) (seasons 4–6) is another nurse.
 Her nickname is "Nurse Ratshit".
 She appears after Rose Atkins leaves.
 She isn't sympathetic toward the prisoners unlike her predecessor.
 She has a brief relationship with Jake Stewart, which information is later used to blackmail her.
 Vera discovers this in Season 6, and later fires her for this.
 She uses the excuse that some drugs were missing and she couldn't account for them.
 These drugs were discreetly given to Jake because he had "trouble sleeping".
 Jake lied to her, the drugs were actually for Will due to his guilt over having buried Ferguson alive.